 Baking your Tofurky surrounded by roughly chopped vegetables is a great way to create an instant healthy side-dish to enjoy with your turkey.
 Even outside of Thanksgiving, my husband and I made this meal regularly for dinner to enjoy with some gravy.
 The veggies I always include are the classics:

-You can use any veggies you’d like, keeping in mind that they’ll be roasting for about an hour and half at 350 degrees F. Sweet potatoes are delicious, as are any root vegetable (like beets or parsnips), and halved Brussels sprouts work great as well.
+You can use any vegetables you’d like, keeping in mind that they’ll be roasting for about an hour and half at 350 degrees F. Sweet potatoes are delicious, as are any root vegetable (like beets or parsnips), and halved Brussels sprouts work great as well.
 Use what you have!

 Great question!
 It’s up to you.
 You certainly can, but I choose not to peel mine for a few reasons: